MakoriNyachaki/Bellabeat-Case-Study---Capstone-Project/README.md

-## Bellabeat Case Study
+## Bellebeat Case Study Data Analysis
----
-title: "Bellabeat Data Analysis Case Study"
-author: "Makori Nyachaki"
-date: "2024-12-30"
-output: html_document
----

 ## Introduction
 Bellabeat is a _Smart Device_ manufacturer for women's smart devices.
 These are health wellness wearable used to track physical activity, sleep, stress, menstrual cycle and mindful habits.
 Bellabeat is a successful start up with the ability to growing to becoming a global company.
 The Chief Creative Officer and co-founder of Bellabeat Urška Sršen, believes that analyzing the available data on smart devices will help identify usage trends and patterns that will help the company identify expansion and growth opportunities and design a better marketing strategy.